husovo/cHTTPserver/README.md

-# cppHTTPserver
+# cHTTPserver
-HTTP server implementation with cpp windows
+HTTP server implementation with c on windows